Arts Management- Studio Internship

 We believe that equity, diversity, and inclusion are essential to fulfilling our mission.
 We want to inspire and nurture the human spirit, and we value the perspectives and contributions of all people.
 We want the Penland experience to include varied ideas, world views, and personal characteristics.
 Penland is committed to being a community that welcomes and respects everyone regardless of age, ability, ethnicity, race, religion, philosophical or political beliefs, sexual orientation, gender identity or expression, nationality, geographic origin, and socioeconomic status.
 We are committed to providing an environment free of discrimination.

 A Penland internship offers a unique opportunity to live and work in a dynamic, creative educational community and work with accomplished professionals in a mutual learning and knowledge-sharing environment.
 The studio interns provide day-to-day support for Penland staff, workshops, and studios and, in doing so, will gain a unique experience in their discipline.
-For the 2022 summer season, we will be offering up to 3 internships and seek applicants in glass/clay (some glass experience is necessary) (1), 2D media (1), and 3D media (1).
+For the 2023 summer season, we will be offering up to 3 internships and seeking applicants in glass/clay (1), 2D media (1), and 3D media (1).
 2D areas include paper, books, photography, print, and letterpress.
 3D media includes metals, iron, wood, and textiles.

 In this educational position, you will report directly to one studio coordinator in that area and work closely with the studio operations manager, coordinators of other studios, and other studio interns.
 You will organize, implement, and support the teaching studios’ day-to-day operations both during and in between workshops during our busiest season.
 You will gain insight into the administrative and technical support necessary to create a smooth teaching and learning experience for all studio users, including machine maintenance, studio safety oversight, instructional support, and all the behind-the-scenes work that goes into preparing for and resetting after a workshop.
 You are expected to work 40 hours per week.

-In this position, you will receive a $3000 stipend, housing and meals will be provided at no charge to you for the duration of the internship period.
+You will receive $200 per week (up to $3000 for the experience), and housing and meals will be provided at no charge to you for the duration of the internship period.
 If the dining hall is closed, we will not provide food, but there are kitchen facilities in the housing units.
 Class and studio access are not provided.
 Penland will work with individuals seeking educational credit for the internship and meet any college or university requirements.
 Details can be discussed in the interview process.

 - Assist with receiving, inventory, tracking, and updating materials for workshops covering a wide range of traditional and experimental techniques in various media.